Boating Crimes in Georgia

 Boating is a very popular activity in Georgia with our numerous lakes and beautiful weather throughout the year.
 However, there are a number of crimes associated with boating that can take all the fun out of the activity.
 Boating crimes carry heavy penalties so it is important to be aware of the Georgia boating laws and how to avoid being charged with a criminal offense.
 The Offices of Lawson and Berry and their Georgia Boating Lawyers have extensive experience with boating crimes and are prepared to assist with your case today.
 Contact our offices to speak with one of our top rated Boating Lawyers in Georgia.

 To protect everyone on the water, Georgia has specific codes and regulations dedicated to people driving boats.
 Thousands of people enjoy boating every year but still numerous people die each year due to not following boating laws.
-The laws surrounding boating in Georgia can be found here.

 Any person born on or after January 1st, 1998 who wishes to drive a boat must complete a boating education course.
 The course can be completed online or in person.
 Some courses are free while others cost $29.99.